 Go to the Shopify admin → Online store → Pages → Add page.
 This will take you to the page editor.

 If you’re just getting started with a Shopify store, here are some pages you might want to consider:

 - About Us: provide contact information, tell more about your Shopify store and yourself.
 This will help see that the store isn’t something inanimate — there’s a human being behind the screen.

-- Shipping: this page will tell customers about all shipping details, as well as whether they qualify for free shipping, and how long it will take to ship their order.
+- Shipping: this page will tell customers about all shipping details, as well as whether they qualify for free shipping, and how long it’ll take to ship their order.

-- FAQ: provide the answers to the most frequently asked questions about your Shopify store that may appear in the customer’s mind.
+- FAQ: provide the answers to the most frequently asked questions about your Shopify store that may be on your customer’s mind.

 ✔️ How to add a blog to your Shopify store?

 👉 The Shopify blog is where you can be fancy, actually.
 Share new information with your customers and keep them updated about new products.